 Note: The node can't be running while exporting state, otherwise the operator can expect a

 Export state with:

-You can also export state from a particular height (at the end of processing the block of that height):
+It is also possible to export state from a particular height (at the end of processing the block of that height):

-If you plan to start a new network from the exported state, export with the
+If planning to start a new network from the exported state, export with the

 # Verify Mainnet

 Help to prevent a catastrophe by running invariants on each block on your full node.
-In essence, by running invariants you ensure that the state of mainnet is the correct expected state.
+In essence, by running invariants the node operator ensures that the state of mainnet is the correct expected state.
 One vital invariant check is that no atoms are being created or destroyed outside of expected protocol, however there are many other invariant checks each unique to their respective module.
 Because invariant checks are computationally expensive, they are not enabled by default.
 To run a node with these checks start your node with the assert-invariants-blockly flag:

-If an invariant is broken on your node, your node will panic and prompt you to send a transaction which will halt mainnet.
+If an invariant is broken on the node, it will panic and prompt the operator to send a transaction which will halt mainnet.
 For example the provided message may look like: